kovidgoyal/kitty/docs/index.rst

 You can switch between layouts using the :sc:`next_layout` key combination.
-You can also create shortcuts to select particular layouts, and choose which layouts you want to enable/disable, see |kitty.conf| for examples.
+You can also create shortcuts to select particular layouts, and choose which layouts you want to enable/disable, see :ref:`conf-kitty-shortcuts.layout` for examples.

 You can resize windows inside layouts.
 Press :sc:`start_resizing_window` to enter resizing mode and follow the on-screen instructions.
 In a given window